Pauli Murray: Early life

 Murray was born in Baltimore, Maryland, on November 20, 1910.
-Both sides of her family were of mixed racial origins, with ancestors including Black slaves, white slave owners, Native Americans, Irish, and free Black people.
+Both sides of her family were of mixed racial origins, with ancestors including Black slaves, White slave owners, Native Americans, Irish, and free Black people.
 The varied features and complexions of her family were described as a "United Nations in miniature".
 Murray's parents, schoolteacher William H. Murray and nurse Agnes (Fitzgerald) Murray, both identified as Black.
 In 1914, Agnes died of a cerebral hemorrhage when her daughter was three.
 After Murray's father began to have emotional problems, some think as a result of typhoid fever, relatives took custody of his children.

 Three-year-old Pauli Murray was sent to Durham, North Carolina, to live with her mother's family.
 There, she was raised by her maternal aunts, Sarah (Sallie) Fitzgerald and Pauline Fitzgerald Dame (both teachers), as well as her maternal grandparents, Robert and Cornelia (Smith) Fitzgerald.
 She attended St. Titus Episcopal Church with her mother's family, as had her mother before Murray was born.
 When she was 12, her father was committed to the Crownsville State Hospital for the Negro Insane, where he received no meaningful treatment.
 Pauli had wanted to rescue him, but in 1923 (when she was 13), he was bludgeoned to death by a white guard with a baseball bat.

-Murray lived in Durham until the age of 16, at which point she moved to New York to finish high school and prepare for college.
+Murray lived in Durham until age 16, when she moved to New York City to finish high school and prepare for college.
 There she lived with the family of her cousin Maude.
 The family was passing for white in their white neighborhood.
 Murray's presence discomfited Maude's neighbors, however, as Murray was more visibly of partial African descent.
 She graduated with her second high school diploma and honors from Richmond Hill High School in 1927, and enrolled at Hunter College for two years.

 Murray married William Roy Wynn, known as Billy Wynn, in secret on November 30, 1930, but soon came to regret the decision.
 The historian Rosalind Rosenberg wrote:

 Murray and Wynn only spent a few months together before both leaving town.
 They did not see one another again before Murray contacted him to have their marriage annulled on March 26, 1949.